CanDIG/canarie_rdm_2018/text/03_scoring_criteria.md

 > 2.  **What is the extent to which the project creates or contributes to
 >     a national data service?**

-CHORD will provide four key capabilites which would define a national data service for privacy-sensitive genomic health data.
+CHORD will provide four key capabilities which would define a national data service for privacy-sensitive genomic health data.

 CHORD will: